 When no wall goes up and somebody crosses the border and commits an act of terror, well, you help build that.

-When education remains failed and flawed and top down from Washington and doesn't get sent back to the states, well, you're partly responsible.
+When education remains failed and flawed and top-down from Washington and doesn't get sent back to the states, well, you're partly responsible.

-If there are restrictions on our second amendment rights, I'd say you played a part in that.
+If there are restrictions on our Second Amendment rights, I'd say you played a part in that.

-If if you have a president that can't say radical Islam, we're not going to win that war.
+If you have a president that can't say radical Islam, we're not going to win that war.

 Well, you take a hand in that too.